 Growing up so close to New York City (*sigh*, NJ), great food was always a quick train ride away.
 From 6th Street (affectionately known as “Curry Row”) to Little Italy to Chinatown, I always made sure to make the most of my eating escapades whenever taking a trip into the city.
 Naturally, this translated directly into the kitchen, where I began experimenting as much as possible.
 If I could go out to a restaurant and eat these amazing, incredible dishes, why couldn’t I make them, too?
 It was the start of a long, exciting journey, some of which is not documented in this blog!

 My work for the Brewing News helped foster my love of beer–lots of people give the United States a bad rap, but realistically, the only country that may produce better beer than us is Belgium.
-The USA has become the pioneer for so many different, radical kinds of beer–the West Coast IPA (it’s super hoppy), the Pumpkin Ale, wet-hopped beers…the list goes on for a long time.
+The USA has become the pioneer for so many different, radical kinds of beer–the West Coast IPA, Pumpkin and pepper ales, wet-hopped beers…the list goes on for a long time.
 My advice?
 Try them all.